-- 6.26.1 For the purpose of Proving a Debt incurred or payable in a currency other than US Dollars or incurred or payable in a Digital Asset that is money, the amount of the Debt shall be converted into US Dollars at the official exchange rate prevailing on the date when the Company went into Liquidation. - 6.26.2 'The official exchange rate' is the middle exchange rate on the New York Foreign Exchange Market at the close of business, as published for the date in question.
-In the absence of any such published rate, it is such rate as the Court reasonably determines.
+- 6.26.1 For the purpose of Proving a Debt incurred or payable in a currency other than US Dollars, the amount of the Debt shall be converted into US Dollars at the official exchange rate prevailing on the date when the Company went into Liquidation. - 6.26.2 "The official exchange rate" is the middle exchange rate on the New York Foreign Exchange Market at the close of business, as published for the date in question.
+In the absence of any such published rate, it is such rate as the Court determines.